tinymce/tinymce-docs/plugins/link.md

 controls: toolbar button, menu item
 ---

-The `link` plugin allows a user to link external resources, such as website URLs, to selected text in their document.
+The `link` plugin allows a user to link external resources such as website URLs, to selected text in their document.

 It also adds a toolbar button and a menu item `Insert/edit link` under the `Insert` menu dropdown.